 Literature and Science, 1660-1832, ed. and intro. vols.
 1 & 5, Judith Hawley (Pickering & Chatto, 2002-2003)

-Laurence Sterne, Tristram Shandy, intr.
+Laurence Sterne, Tristram Shandy, intro.
 Judith Hawley (Barnes & Noble Publishing, 2005)

 Judith Hawley, ‘Clubbing Together: Swift and the Scriblerus Club’, a Paper for the Panel: ‘Jonathan Swift and His Circle VII’, Chair Donald C. Mell, American Society for Eighteenth Century Studies annual conference, Albuquerque, 18-21 March 2010.

 Judith Hawley, 'Taste and Toasts in Early Eighteenth-Century Club Culture’, an invited paper given at ‘Taste in the Eighteenth Century’, Seventh Landau-Paris Symposium on the Eighteenth Century (LAPASEC), October 22-24, 2009, Universität Koblenz-Landau.

 Judith Hawley, ‘“Twisting and untwisting the same rope”: Plagiarism and the Eighteenth-Century Encyclopedia’, a paper given on a Panel sponsored by the Bibliographical Society of America at a conference of The Society for the History of Authors Readers and Publishers, Oxford Brookes, 24-28 June 2008.